University of South Florida College of Medicine

 University of South Florida Morsani College of Medicine is one of the graduate schools of the University of South Florida.

 It is located in north Tampa, Florida and serves the greater Tampa Bay Area.
 Established by the Florida Legislature in 1965, the college enrolled its charter class in 1971.

 Teaching Affiliates

-Tampa General Hospital is the primary teaching affiliate for University of South Florida College of Medicine and the rest of USF Health.
+Tampa General Hospital is the primary teaching hospital and chief academic partner for the Morsani College of Medicine, as well as the larger USF Health system.